mayank9650/E-Commerce/README.md

     1.Custom hooks for reusable
     2.Infinite scrolling for dynmaic data
     3.React Portals used for modal
+    4.Smooth behaviour while images are loading

 ## Limitations and enhancements

     1.Api not supporting page based results, can only provide the limit.
-    2.Centerailzed store for storing the data(Context, Redux) when application grows.
+    2.Centralized store for storing the data(Context, Redux) when application grows.